 Except for one kick, Saints and Ravens are evenly matched

-BALTIMORE (AP) — In a matchup between the league’s highest-scoring defense and top-ranked defense, the New Orleans Saints and Baltimore Ravens played to a near draw.
+BALTIMORE (AP) — In a matchup between the league’s highest-scoring offense and top-ranked defense, the New Orleans Saints and Baltimore Ravens played to a near draw.

 New Orleans didn’t come close to matching its average of 36 points, and the Baltimore defense finally wilted in the second half — thanks to the stellar play of Saints quarterback Drew Brees.